Intervale Preserve

 Preserve Water Access: Some areas of the Intervale Preserve are accessible only by canoe or kayak.
 Downriver access from Penney Road (paddle upriver and back) is best.

-Royal River Conservation Trust protects and stewards properties, including Intervale Preserve, located within the traditional homelands of the Wabanaki.
+The land that is now the Intervale Preserve is part of the ancestral land of the Abenaki nation, who are part of the Wabanaki Confederacy.
 We strive to ensure that our properties are inclusive and accessible and provide opportunities for healing, education, and respite.
 Through the conservation deed filed in 2022, RRCT acknowledges the central role of the Abenaki in the history of the lands that comprises the Intervale Preserve:

 WHEREAS, for centuries prior to colonization of the North American continent by the British and the French, the land area currently known as the State of Maine, including that area of Town of New Gloucester that extends from Gloucester Hill to the Royal River, was part of the ancestral territory occupied and stewarded by the Wabanaki Confederacy that includes the Abenaki, Penobscot, Passamaquoddy and Maliseet tribes and the Mi’kmaq; and